 Signs and side effects of alcohol overdose (alcohol poisoning):

-When used separately, overdose from each drug can cause coma.
-Abused together, this risk could be higher.
+When used separately, an overdose of each drug can cause coma.
+Used together, this risk could be higher.

-The most comprehensive treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
-This can be especially crucial for a person who is addicted to more than one substance.
+The most comprehensive alcohol treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
+This can be especially crucial for a person addicted to more than one substance.